frank30941/docker-webtools/README.md

 │docker-compose.yml
 |
 └───/db
-│   │{ creat databace by your sqlfile or empty }
+│   │{ creat database by your sqlfile or empty }
 │
 └───/html
 |   │{your php project}